Omega-9 Advantage • Healthier Profile • Omega-3, -6, -9

 Omega-9 Oils are uniquely high in monounsaturated fat, low in saturated fat and contain zero trans fat.
 In fact, the U.S. Food and Drug Administration recently approved a Qualified Health Claim for canola oil saying, “limited and not conclusive scientific evidence suggests that eating about 1½ tablespoons (19 grams) of canola oil daily may reduce the risk of coronary heart disease due to the unsaturated fat content in canola oil.
 To achieve this possible benefit, canola oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day.”

 v How do they add up?

 Although omega-3, omega-6 and omega-9 fatty acids all serve different functions within the body, the evidence is clear that incorporating balanced proportions of both essential and non-essential fatty acids are necessary for maintaining overall heart health and general wellness.
-According to a joint position paper between the Academy of Nutrition and Dietetics and Dietitians of Canada, adults should receive 20 to 35% of energy from dietary fats, avoiding saturated and trans (“bad”) fats and increasing omega-3 fatty acids.
-The Association also found that incorporating more canola oil in one’s diet to replace other fats aligns with dietary recommendations by lowering saturated fat and increasing heart-healthy monounsaturated fat.
+According to a 2014 position paper on dietary fatty acids and human health from the Academy of Nutrition and Dietetics, adults should receive 20 to 35% of energy from dietary fats, avoid saturated and trans (“bad”) fats and increase omega-3 fatty acids.
+The paper also states that the majority of calories from fat should come from monounsaturated fats and that these heart-healthy fatty acids should replace saturated fats when possible.
+These recommendations are based on the most up-to-date research available.
 To learn more about omega fatty acids, please visit GoodFats101.com.